Pay for The Second-Best Service: A Game-Theoretic Approach Against Dishonest LLM Providers: Our Results

 where $i^*, \bar u'$ are chosen by the previous phase.
 Then incur a cost of $c'$ and generate a corresponding token sequence $\tau$.
 If $|\tau|\le l'$, report an output token sequence of length $l'$; otherwise, report the truthful token sequence.

-\item In the blind trust phases, incur a zero cost and report an output token sequence of length $L$ for each query. \end{itemize} Note that $p_i$ and $p_i$ are the price-per-token and the truthful cost-per-token of provider $i$, respectively, $\mu_i^r$ and $\mu_i^l$ are expected reward and length of output token sequence when incurring the truthful cost, and $L$ is the max possible length of token sequence. \end{restatable}
+\item In the blind trust phases, incur a zero cost and report an output token sequence of length $L$ for each query. \end{itemize} Note that $p_i$ is the price-per-token and the truthful cost-per-token of provider $i$, $\mu_i^r$ and $\mu_i^l$ are expected reward and length of output token sequence when incurring the truthful cost, and $L$ is the max possible length of token sequence. \end{restatable}

 \textit{Proof sketch:} The main idea of the proof is backward induction.
 For the two blind trust phases, dishonest providers can do their worst since there is no limitation for them.

 For the exploitation phase, we prove that the best provider can obtain an $O(T^{1-\epsilon}\log T)$-approximate utility by adopting a best choice with respect to the expected second-best user utility constraint.
 We establish the proof by constructing an ideal optimal strategy and demonstrating that the provider utility of our proposed strategy deviates from that of the optimal strategy by at most $O(R M)=O\left(T^{1-\epsilon} \log T\right)$.